 Our Learning Culture

-Our Learning Principles and Learning Definitions provide us with a common Learning Culture imbued with the Avenor values.
-All of us at Avenor: students, parents, professionals and partners, commit to working within this Culture, while still enjoying wide scope for our personal creativity.
+Our Learning Principles and Learning Definitions provide us with a common Learning Culture imbued with the Avenor values of responsibility, respect, solidarity, teamwork and self-realization.
+At Avenor College, we all (students, parents, teachers, staff, and partners) are committed to supporting this culture by using our personal creativity.
 Our common learning language is shared with the other member schools of the Common Ground Collaborative (CGC), of which Avenor is an active member.

 At Avenor, we are committed to a common Learning Culture framed by our Learning Principles: